OmarMoawad1112/Student-Score-Prediction/README.md

 ---

+Here’s the full cleaned-up README run section in Markdown — ready to paste into your file ✅

 ## ▶️ How to Run the Project

 Follow these steps to set up and run the project on your local machine: